 Over the next few years (and possibly as much as 10 and hence the title to this blog) we plan to cycle as much of the route to Australia as we can overland, wihtout breaching Foreign Office Guidance and not putting ourselves in too much danger.
 Frankly, that means large “bits” of the route are off-limits.
 It is about 17,400km from Bewdley, Worcestershire to Hobart, Tasmania and so we plan to cycle this distance, even if not in a straight line!

 We left our home town of Bewdley, Worcestershire in summer of 2014 and got as far as Venice as a first leg cover 2,200km.
 In 2015, we cycled the 2,500km from Venice to Istanbul.
 In Summer 2016 we resumed the ride and had a fantastic journey from Istanbul to Tiblisi in Georgia.

 For personal reasons we have not done another trip in 2017 but took a few months to cycle around Scotland instead, and have blogged about it (even though it is not on the route from Bewdely to Hobart).
-However, the great adventure will start again on 1 January 2018 when we strat from the southernmost tip of India and work our way up the west coast via Kerala, Goa, Mumbai and towards Rajasthan.
+However, the great adventure started again on 1 January 2018 when we strat from the southernmost tip of India and work our way up the west coast via Kerala, Goa, Mumbai and towards Rajasthan.

 We both have jobs and so cannot ride endlessly for pleasure (or at least not quite yet).
 The best we can do is a series of “bunny hops” across the various countries between here and down-under.
 We cannot be sure how many times we can escape per year but, in as much as we can, we will try to pick up each time where we left off and continue the route.